docgovtnz/docgovtnz.github.io/docs/processesExistingProject.md

 ---
-title: Publishing Existing Code
+title: Publishing Existing Projects
-slug: /publishing-existing
+slug: /existing-projects
 ---

 The following page contains some informal suggestions for the publishing of legacy/pre-existing code bases.